laurent22/joplin/README.md

 ## Custom CSS

 Rendered markdown can be customized by placing a userstyle file in the profile directory `~/.config/joplin-desktop/userstyle.css` (This path might be different on your device - check at the top of the Config screen for the exact path).
 This file supports standard CSS syntax.
+Note that this file is used only when display the notes, **not when printing or exporting to PDF**.
+This is because printing has a lot more restrictions (for example, printing white text over a black background is usually not wanted), so special rules are applied to make it look good when printing, and a userstyle.css would interfer with that.

 # Searching